-Video production for promotional videos, title sequences, and commercials, with a duration under 1 minute.
+Video production for promotional videos, title sequences, and commercials, with a duration up to 2 minutes.
 Students will practice shooting and editing video, and producing graphics, for creative sequences that promote different subjects.
 Prerequisite: AR 205 Video Editing and Production.
 (Fall)